micazev/api-connection/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app)

-Check the API json [[here]](https://ih-beers-api2.herokuapp.com/beers)
+Check the API json used on the project [here](https://ih-beers-api2.herokuapp.com/beers)

 ### Available Scripts